 In the following list are the most common requirements that causes a planning application to be incorrect when it is received.
 It is important to note the requirements asked to be supplied with a planning application are in line with the central government's advice.

 A location plan should be based on an up-to-date map and should be edged clearly with a red line.
 The scale should typically be 1:1250 or 1:2500, but wherever possible the plan should be scaled to fit onto A4 or A3 size paper.
 A location plan should identify sufficient roads and/or buildings on land adjoining the application site to ensure that the exact location of the application site is clear.
 It should include all land necessary to carry out the proposed development (e.g. and required for access t the site from a public highway, visibility splays, landscaping, car parking and open areas around buildings).

 A blue line should be drawn around any other land owned by the applicant close to or adjoining the application site.

 Any other plans or drawings must be drawn to an identified scale e.g 1:50, 1;100) and, in the case of plans, must show the direction of North as set out in (article 7(1)(c)(ii) of the Town and Country Planning (Development Management Procedure (England) (Order) 2015.

 In some circumstances, a design and access statement will be required, please see the Design and Access Statements guidance notes for more information.

 Statement of significance

-In some circumstances where applications affecting 'Heritage Assets' we will require a "Statement of Significance", please see the Statement of Significance guidance notes for more information and the Assessment of Significance proforma to use.
+In some circumstances where applications affecting 'Heritage Assets' we will require a "Statement of Significance", please see the Statement of Significance page for more information

 Water management statement